thomsonreuters/eessi-as4.net/output/doc/wiki/runtime/configuration/configuration.md

 # Configuration

-Following items describe all the introduction folders and files that you find in the package.
+The paragraphs in this section describe the contents of the package and provide a brief overview of the configuration.

 ## Package